 The AUSA Book Program offers quality books about Army heritage, military theory and policy, and security in the modern world.
 One of its goals is to foster an understanding of the emerging security environment.
 This program permits AUSA members to purchase these titles at a discounted rate.

 Get a FREE copy of the new digital graphic novel from AUSA!

-One hundred years later, the AUSA Book Program recognizes this remarkable act of valor with the release of Medal of Honor: Alvin York.
-This full-color digital graphic novel—created by a talented team drawn from the world of professional comic book publishers—shows how a reluctant hero became one of America’s most celebrated soldiers.
+The AUSA Book Program commemorates this remarkable act of valor with the release of Medal of Honor: Roy Benavidez.
+This full-color digital graphic novel—created by a talented team drawn from the world of professional comic book publishers—brings to life the courage and commitment of an American hero.

 Books in the News

 New AUSA book highlights controversial Cold War leader

 Ingo Trauschweizer, associate professor and director of the Contemporary History Institute at Ohio University, offers an incisive profile of Taylor in Maxwell Taylor’s Cold War: From Berlin to Vietnam.
 This new entry in the Association of the U.S. Army Book Program tracks Taylor from his command in post-war Berlin to his public critiques of defense policy in the 1980s.

 Remembering World War II on historic D-Day anniversary

 June 6 is always a special day in the history of American armed forces.
 It is the anniversary, of course, of D-Day — the beginning of the Allied invasion of northern France in 1944, when more than 150,000 troops landed on the beaches at Normandy.
 This year represents a special milestone, as it is the 75th anniversary of that crucial day in the fight against Nazi Germany.